For the best thesis in the field of LGBTQI+ history

-Jonas Roelens is assistant professor in gender history at Radboud University Nijmegen and Ghent University.
+Jonas Roelens is a postdoctoral researcher at Ghent University, where he teaches gender history.
 In 2018 he defended his dissertation on the repression and perception of sodomy in the early modern Southern Netherlands.
 For this, in 2019 he was awarded both the public and jury prizes of the Flemish PhD Cup and the Erik Duverger Prize.
 He has published extensively in international academic journals and regularly engages in science communication about his research.
 He is co-author of the book Silent Desire.
 A history of homosexuality in Belgium (2017).

 - will be able to edit his/her/their thesis into an article that will be published in the magazine Historica (provided it is positively assessed by the editors).

 The festive award ceremony will take place at the end of March 2024 as part and conclusion of the Queer History Month, where the nominees and winner will present their thesis.